joemiller/bunchr/README.md

 ------------

 A typical Bunchr project is comprised of one or more `Bunchr::Software` objects and a single `Bunchr::Packages` object.
-Define these all in a `Rakefile` or separate them into files.
+Define these all in a single `Rakefile` or separate them into files for readability and re-use.

 `Software` objects are responsible for downloading, building, and installing a single software component, such as `zlib` or `ruby`. `Software` objects